jonnonz1/nz-statute-book/acts/public/2024/local-government-water-services-preliminary-arrangements-act-2024.md

   (b) the application of the charter to Watercare; and (c) decisions made by the Secretary in relation to the charter.
-(3) As part of its functions, duties, and powers under this Act, the Commission may— (a) engage with any party it considers practicable (for example, Taumata Arowai); and (b) unless it is appointed to be the Crown monitor, provide services to the Crown monitor or the Secretary (for example, under a service-level agreement).
+(3) As part of its functions, duties, and powers under this Act, the Commission may— (a) engage with any party it considers practicable (for example, the Water Services Authority); and (b) unless it is appointed to be the Crown monitor, provide services to the Crown monitor or the Secretary (for example, under a service-level agreement).
 (4) If the Minister appoints the Commission to be the Crown monitor,— (a) the Commission has the functions, duties, and powers required to perform that role; but